mongodb/docs/mongodb/source/reference/commands.rst

 The ``_adminCommand`` helper is shorthand for "``db.getSisterDB("admin").runCommand();``".

-MongoDB drivers, and the :option:`mongo` shell may provide an alternate interfaces for issuing database commands.
+MongoDB :term:`drivers <driver>`, and the :option:`mongo` shell may provide an alternate interfaces for issuing database commands.
 All examples in this reference are provided as JSON documents.

 User Commands
 -------------